Inside: Are you struggling with what aperture to use? This post provides two questions to help you decide.

 Practice with different lenses if you have more than one.
 Different lenses will affect your depth of field based on their focal length.

-Learn from my photography mistake and take your distance from your subject into account when you choose what aperture to use.
+Use the questions above when deciding what aperture to use.
 You’ll avoid download disappointment and increase your keepers.